South Africa

 What is a debit order?

-What happens when you don’t have sufficient funds?
+What happens if I don’t have enough money?